 - Compatibility may vary depending on user’s hardware

 Connectivity: USB 3.0 | Type: Hard Drive | Read Speed: 108MB/s | Write Speed: 101MB/s | Storage Capacities: 1-TB / 2-TB

 Western Digital isn’t a name you’d associate with a stylish look.
 Well, this external drive might change your mind.
-It comes in a wide variety of colours, black, blue, white and a “berry” colour.
+It comes in a wide variety of colors, black, blue, white, and a “berry” color.
 It’s shaped like a small rectangle and it’s pretty easy to carry around.
 The surface itself though is a bit slippery to hold on to.
 If you don’t want it slipping around in your bag all the time, then choose from the dozens of carrying cases available for it.

 Apart from that, the speeds are very reasonable.
 This drive isn’t supposed to be the fastest external solution for your Macbook.
 That’s why it uses USB 3.0 which every laptop mostly has.
 It’s supposed to be an everyday driver that you can connect to a variety of devices with ease.
 With that said, the speeds are quite reasonable for everyday use.
 It’s not gonna be replacing an SSD anytime soon, but it more than gets the job done.

 Other useful features are present such as 256bit AES hardware encryption which keeps your files secure.
 Another helpful feature here is the automatic cloud backup services.
 You can automatically backup your files to Dropbox or local storage.
 Although we must say the backup software itself is very basic.

 All in all, this is the best external hard drive for any person.
 It’s affordable, easy to carry, and has decent speeds for the price.
 An easy pick for the top spot.

 - Metal design that fits in the palm of your hand